pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 - New theme from the beginning.
 It is really important that each version of Pharo is identified open the default opening.
 Pharo should come up with two default themes: one light and one dark.

 - Better themes/palettes support

-- Better and nicer Tabs.
+- [Underway] Better and nicer Tabs.
 Tabs design should be revisited.

 - OSWindow world rendering: the effort to remove the logic of the windowing from the VM should be continued.
 OSWindow should be used instead.